KDAB/KDGpu/README.md

 use KDGpu with KDGui::Window.
 Check out the handy [KDBindings](https://github.com/KDAB/KDBindings) repository too for some more syntactic sugar.

+In addition to being an enabler for Vulkan, the KDGpu project now also includes a new library, KDXr, which aims to be an enabler for OpenXR.
+Using the combination of KDGpu and KDXr allows application developers to very easily create AR and VR application experiences.

 More information can be found in the [documentation](https://docs.kdab.com/toy-renderer/unstable/index.html).

 ### What does KDGpu provide?

 - The KDGpu library
+- The KDXr library to make OpenXR easier to use
 - An example framework called KDGpuExample that provides integration with [KDGui](https://github.com/KDAB/KDUtils) to make it easy to experiment.
 Let us take care of the boring bits so you can make pretty pictures.
 - A set of illustrative examples showing how to use KDGpu for common rendering tasks.